kakavi/metabase/docs/users-guide/14-x-rays.md

 ### Saving x-rays

 If you come across an x-ray that's particularly interesting, you can save it as a dashboard by clicking the green Save button.
-Metabase will create a new dashboard and put it and all of its charts in a new collection, and will save this new collection wherever you choose.
+Kenga Analytics will create a new dashboard and put it and all of its charts in a new collection, and will save this new collection wherever you choose.

 ### Disabling x-rays